+Relapses are common in recovery.
+Approximately 40% to 60% of those who seek addiction treatment will relapse at least once.
+This could be anything from developing a full-blown addiction once again or merely having a sip of alcohol or returning to hardcore bingeing.
 While you can expect minor hiccups on the road to lifelong sobriety, you need to be concerned if you find yourself relapsing time and time again.
-This shows that there’s clearly something missing from your treatment plans and that you do not have the skills and tools needed to achieve long-term recovery.
-If you find that you’re struggling with relapses, here are 5 tools and skills that you may be missing.
+This shows that there’s clearly something missing from your treatment plans and that you do not have the skills or tools needed to achieve long-term recovery.
+If you find that you’re struggling with relapses, here are 5 reasons why you might keep relapsing:

 #1.
 You Have Not Found a Way to Handle Stress and Negative Emotions Yet

-Many people drink or use drugs because they have a difficult time managing their environment or their environments.
+Many people drink or use drugs because they have a difficult time managing their environment.
 Stress is one of the top causes of relapse.
 A recent study found that both alcoholics and non-alcoholics have different stress pathways in their brain.
-They respond to stress differently.
-When alcohol abusers are stressed, they are much more prone to seeking out liquor.
+They respond to stress differently and when alcohol abusers are stressed, they are much more prone to seeking out liquor.